Robert Preus: Biography

 Robert Preus was born to Minnesota Governor J.A.O.
 Preus and Idella Haugen Preus.
 His older brother is J.A.O.
-Preus II, former president of the Lutheran Church–Missouri Synod (LCMS).
+Preus II, former president of the Lutheran Church – Missouri Synod (LCMS).

 Preus graduated from Luther College with a B.A. degree and thereafter entered Luther Theological Seminary in St. Paul, Minnesota, where his uncle Herman Preus served as a professor.
 Preus found Luther Seminary, which was the seminary of the Norwegian Lutheran Church of America (NLCA), to be theologically compromising and indifferent, so he left to attend the newly formed Bethany Lutheran Theological Seminary of the Evangelical Lutheran Synod (ELS) in Mankato, Minnesota.
 The ELS had been founded by a group of Norwegian Lutherans congregations that had not joined the merger creating the NLCA in 1917 and had remained in the Evangelical Lutheran Synodical Conference of North America with the LCMS.
 Preus became the seminary's first graduate in 1947.

 Preus was ordained in October 1947.
 He served congregations in Mayville, North Dakota, and Bygland, Minnesota.
 He married Donna Rockman in 1948.
 They had ten children (six sons and four daughters) and more than 50 grandchildren.

-Preus entered the University of Minnesota in 1949, and then the University of Edinburgh, where he completed his first doctorate (Ph.D.) in theology in 1952.
+Preus entered the University of Minnesota in 1949, and then the University of Edinburgh, where he completed his first doctorate in theology under Thomas F. Torrance in 1952.
 After earning his doctorate, Preus was appointed pastor at Harvard Street Church in Cambridge, Massachusetts.
 He served the congregation for three years and then served three congregations near Fosston, Minnesota.

 In 1957, Preus was appointed instructor of systematics (creeds and confessions) and philosophy at Concordia Seminary in St. Louis, Missouri.
 Also in 1957, Preus' book The Inspiration of Scripture: A Study of the Theology of the Seventeenth Century Lutheran Dogmaticians was reissued by the publishing house of the ELS.
 Preus' work came at a time when controversies over the inspiration of Scripture were confronting Lutheranism in America, and specifically, in the LCMS at Concordia Seminary.
-The Seminex controversy involving the doctrine of Biblical inspiration was met by Preus (among a minority of four others at Concordia Seminary) and Preus' brother, Jack, who was at that time the president of the LCMS.
+The Seminex controversy involving the doctrine of Biblical inspiration was met by Preus (among a minority of four others at Concordia Seminary) and his brother, Jack, who was at that time the president of the LCMS.
 Preus refused to teach or use the historical-critical method of Biblical interpretation, a stance reaffirmed and adopted by the LCMS in its New Orleans Convention in 1973.